cchinotaikul/disaster-response-pipeline/README.md

 ## Project Motivation

-During modern times of crisis, the widespead use of smartphones allows those involved in the disaster, their friends and relatives, and parties who are looking to assist a large amount of messsages would be sent out.
+During modern times of crisis, the widespead use of smartphones allows those involved in the disaster, their friends and relatives, rescue workers, reporters, etc., to send out a large amount of messages on social media for various purposes.
 However; this can present a challenge for those involved in the relief efforts to filter for messages that are most relevant to be immediately acted upon.
 A classifier which allows response teams to quickly categorize messages would be greatly beneficial to this end.

 ## File Descriptions